-State Expenditures: The bill imposes a number of requirements on the Bureau of Fire Services including issuing consumer fireworks certificates, conducting annual inspections of retail sales facilities, establishing guidelines relative to the training of retail fireworks management personnel and maintaining a database of trained personnel, providing consumer fireworks certificates to certificate holders, and promulgating administrative rules.
+State Expenditures: The bill imposes a number of requirements on the Bureau of Fire Services including issuing consumer fireworks certificates, conducting annual inspections of retail sales facilities and fireworks storage facilities, establishing guidelines relative to the training of retail fireworks management personnel and maintaining a database of trained personnel, providing consumer fireworks certificates to certificate holders, and promulgating administrative rules.
 At this time, the Bureau of Fire Services has not provided an estimate as to the impact on its staffing needs or expenditure requirements.
-Much of the uncertainty is due, primarily, to the uncertainty surrounding the number of retail sales facilities that would operate in the state.
+Much of the uncertainty is due, primarily, to the uncertainty surrounding the number of retail sales facilities that would operate in the state and the ability of the Bureau of Fire Services to delegate its responsibilities to local governments and the willingness of local units to accept those responsibilities.
 Additionally, the scope of the bureau's activities would be determined, in part, as it develops administrative rules further fleshing out the requirements of the bill.
-The bill
+Additionally, the Department of Treasury would be impacted through the bill's requirement that it collect the fireworks safety fee.